bdelanghe/percy-cli/KARMA_MIGRATION_PLAN.md

    - Update GitHub Actions to use Playwright
    - Install Playwright browsers in CI
    - Update test commands

+## Vite Replaces Rollup for Browser Tests

+**Key Insight**: Vite can replace Rollup for almost everything Rollup is used for in Karma today.

+### How Vite Replaces Rollup

+1. **Vite uses Rollup internally**: Vite's production build pipeline is Rollup with a configuration layer
+2. **For browser tests, Vite simplifies everything**:
+   - Modern test runners (Playwright, Vitest) understand ES modules natively
+   - No more pre-bundling step required
+   - No more `karma-rollup-preprocessor`
+   - Vite becomes the dev server + transformer if needed

+3. **With Playwright**:
+   - Playwright can run pure ESM test pages (no bundler needed)
+   - If transforms are needed (TS → JS, JSX, module aliases, PostCSS, ENV vars), Vite slots in naturally as the test server

+4. **With Vitest Browser Mode**:
+   - Vite is the engine (Vitest is built on Vite like Jest is built on its transformer)
+   - Full Vite capabilities available

+### What This Means

+- ✅ **Complete Rollup removal possible**: After Karma migration, Rollup can be fully removed
+- ✅ **Simpler architecture**: No more separate bundling step for tests
+- ✅ **Better performance**: Native ESM support means faster test execution
+- ✅ **Modern tooling**: Vite provides Rollup's capabilities with better DX

 ## Implementation Details